Common Name(s): Mulberry

 Workability: Responds well to both hand and machine tools.
 Turns, glues, and finishes well.

 Pricing/Availability: Due to its small size and scattered distribution, Mulberry is seldom if ever harvested commercially for lumber.
 Smaller pieces are sometimes available locally throughout the tree’s natural range.
 Expect prices to be high for a domestic hardwood.

 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.

 Common Uses: Fence posts, furniture, and turned objects.

-Comments: Mulberry is perhaps better known for its fruit; the tree’s leaves are also the sole food source for the silkworm, which is used to produce silk.
+Comments: Mulberry species are perhaps better known for their edible fruit.
+The leaves of White Mulberry (Morus alba) are also the primary food source for the silkworm (Bombyx mori), which is used to produce silk.

 The wood itself looks very similar to Osage Orange, though Mulberry tends to be significantly lighter.
 Black Locust also bears a close resemblance to Mulberry, and it’s weight is only slightly higher than Mulberry’s.
 However, the two may be easily separated with a blacklight, as Mulberry is non-fluorescent, while Black Locust is highly fluorescent under a blacklight (see video below).